wdi-atx-12/custom-api/README.md

 Be sure to export the model from the file and then modify `models/index.js`.
 It should require the file you just created and then export the models from it so they can be used more directly while preparing responses for our routes.

-## Step 3: Create Endpoints for Your Primary Model
+## Step 3: Create Your Primary Endpoints

 Now go to the `routes/` folder and create a new file to handle your endpoints for the primary model.
 It should contain function definitions for handling various endpoints (`GET`, `POST`, etc) related to your primary model.